§3097.3. Secretary of Conservation and Energy; powers and duties

-A. The commissioner, through the office of conservation, is empowered and
+A. The secretary, through the Department of Conservation and Energy, is empowered

 groundwater resources by providing for the most advantageous use of the resource consistent

 with the protection, conservation, and replenishment thereof.
-The commissioner shall
+The secretary shall perform

-perform these functions to the extent such functions are not specifically within the
+these functions to the extent such functions are not specifically within the jurisdiction of

-jurisdiction of other state departments or agencies.
-The commissioner shall seek the advice
+other state departments or agencies.
+The secretary shall seek the advice and consultation of

-B. The commissioner is authorized to employ, assign, and remove personnel,
+B. The secretary is authorized to employ, assign, and remove personnel, including

-C. The commissioner has authority to make, after notice and public hearings in
+C. The secretary has authority to make, after notice and public hearings in

 accordance with the Administrative Procedure Act, any reasonable rules, regulations, and